 After these kind of pleasant experience, sleeping 155 metres underground can sound terrible, but when you are sleeping in comfortable heated rooms features silver vandelabra and silver leather chairs it looks not so bad anymore.
 Although in the corridors it’s cold, you shouldn’t miss the chance to brag to your friends about sleeping in the world’s deepest bedroom.

-If sleeping in the usual room with a sea view looks boring for you than take an action and book your amazing strangest apartment right away.
+If sleeping in the usual room with a sea view looks boring for you then take an action and book your amazing strangest apartment right away.